Preparing to Retire

 - Create a free mySocialSecurity account.
 You can use this account to view personalized estimates of future benefits based on your real earnings, see your latest statement, and review your earnings history.
 You can also use this account in the future when you're ready to apply for Social Security and Medicare.

 3-6 Months Prior to Retirement

 - Contact your retirement investment vendor(s) to review your account projections, learn about the income options available to you in retirement.
 Consultations with Fidelity and PERF are available at no cost.

-- Review the Benefits After Separation guide to learn how your separation will affect your benefits and to review the conversion options available for your supplemental life, long-term disability, and personal accident insurance.
+- Review the Benefits After Separation guide to learn about separation payouts and the rights and responsibilities you have related to your IU benefits after your retire.

 2-3 Months Prior to Retirement